Understanding Mycorrhizal Fungi: What you need to know.

 - I hear people online mistake mycelium for mycorrhiza.
 Keep in mind they are different.
 Mycelium is visible with the naked eye, while endomycorrhiza is not.
 You need a microscope and stains to effectively see endomycorrhizal infection.

 - Endomycorrhizal fungi do not produce fruiting bodies (mushrooms).
-If you see a mushroom it has no relevance to whether or not your plant has good mycorrhizal infection.
+If you see a mushroom it has no relevance to whether or not your plant has a good mycorrhizal infection.

 - LOOK AT THE SPORE COUNTS LISTED ON THE PACKAGE!
 I can't emphasize this enough.
 Many products have a low spore count and are still very expensive.
 Or products will have high spore counts but it's because they've added ectomycorrhizal fungi or other microbial products.
 For simplicity purposes, only look at g. intraradices or g. mossae (NOTE: it may also be listed as rhizophagus intraradices or rhizophagus irregularis instead of glomus intraradices).

 - Reading the package isn't enough.
 Recent testing from the Oregon Department of Agriculture has shown that not all microbial products contain the levels of microorganisms guaranteed on the label.
 To see the list of the products they tested and the results, you can click on this link.

 If you wish to do more research and reading on mycorrhizal fungi, here's a good link to get started at Logical Gardener or pickup Jeff Lowenfel's new book, Teaming with Fungi.
 I also did an interview with Dr. Yoram Kapulnik, an expert on the subject.
 (Episode 77)